 15 mxn / 1 usd per person (free on Sundays)

-This museum is easily one of the best things to do in Coyoacan, especailly because it costs less than one dollar per person.
-It has regular changing exhibitions and none of it is boring.
+This museum is easily one of the best things to do in Coyoacan, especially because it costs less than one dollar per person.
+It has regular changing exhibitions and none of them are boring.

 The museum as a whole takes about an hour to go through and has information in both Spanish and English.